elydre/profanOS/README.md

 ## Setup

 > [!NOTE]
-> compilation is guaranteed only on ubuntu 22.04 with
+> Compilation is guaranteed only on ubuntu 22.04 with
-> gcc 11, it is also possible in windows with virtualization
+> **gcc 11**, it is also possible in windows with virtualization
-> solutions like wsl (on windows 11) or hyperV
+> solutions like wsl (on windows 11) or hyperV...

 ### Install dependencies